eaygoren/joystick-component/README.md

-# joystick-source-code-for-android-mobile-games
+# Joystick Component for Unity3D
-I did it using C# for my game.

 It can be easily integrated into all game projects.
+Just drag and drop into the project.
+Dont forget to change to assests.